ValeryToda/CarND-Vehicle-Detection/README.md

 ### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Overall this approach of tracking vehicles is good and the robustness depends the choosen neural network for the detection.
-The main problem I encountered was the false positive.
+Overall this approach of tracking vehicles is good and the robustness depends on the choosen neural network for the detection.
+The main problem I encountered was getting rid of the false positives.
 After some experimentations I realized that the SVM could not generalized very well.
 A possible solution could be to use convolutional neural network to detect the car within the sliding window algorithm.
 It could improve the detection and therefore make the pipeline more robust.